awsdocs/amazon-s3-developer-guide/doc_source/website-hosting-custom-domain-walkthrough.md

 + **Domain** \(`http://example.com`\) – Displays the index document in the `example.com` bucket\.
 + **Subdomain **\(`http://www.example.com`\) – Redirects your request to `http://example.com`\.
 You see the index document in the `example.com` bucket\.

+If your website or redirect links don't work, you can try the following:
-In some cases, you might need to clear the cache of your web browser to see the expected behavior\.
++ **Clear cache**–Clear the cache of your web browser\.
++ **Check name servers**–If your web page and redirect links don't work after you've cleared your cache, you can compare the name servers for your domain and the name servers for your hosted zone\.
+If the name servers don't match, you might need to update your domain name servers to match those listed under your hosted zone\.
+For more information, see [Adding or changing name servers and glue records for a domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-name-servers-glue-records.html)\.

-You can set up an [Amazon CloudFront](http://aws.amazon.com/cloudfront) distribution to improve the performance of your website and provide logs that you can use to review website traffic\.
+Once you've successfully tested your root domain and subdomain, you can set up an [Amazon CloudFront](http://aws.amazon.com/cloudfront) distribution to improve the performance of your website and provide logs that you can use to review website traffic\.
 For more information, see [Speeding up your website with Amazon CloudFront](website-hosting-cloudfront-walkthrough.md)\.